 Dayton area home buyers should contact multiple candidates when they are selecting a real estate agent

 Because purchasing a home is such a big transaction, it may be advisable to contact two or three agents and hire the person you feel the most comfortable with.
 Qualities that are important is someone who is timely in returning phone calls, someone who is organized, and someone who shows an interest in learning your needs.
 When you speak with an agent, this is your opportunity to ask them questions or get any concerns addressed.
 Your agent is someone you could potentially be spending a significant amount of time with, so it is vital that the person you choose to work with is someone you feel comfortable talking to.

 Once you find an agent to move forward with, your agent will likely put together a list of homes for you to view and set up showing times.
 Your agent may also give you access to the MLS (Multiple Listing Service) so that you can view homes listed in the area that meet your list of criteria.
 Remember, your agent is paid a commission out of the sale of the home you purchase, and does not get paid until you find a home that is satisfactory to you.

 Contact me today to speak with a Dayton realtor.
-I also service Beavercreek, Centerville, Clayton, Englewood, Oakwood, Fairborn, Harrison Township, Huber Heights, Kettering, Miami Township, Miamisburg, Riverside, Springboro, Trotwood, Vandalia, Washington Township, West Carrollton, and Xenia.
+I also service Beavercreek, Centerville, Cincinnati, Clayton, Englewood, Oakwood, Fairborn, Harrison Township, Huber Heights, Kettering, Miami Township, Miamisburg, Riverside, Springboro, Trotwood, Vandalia, Washington Township, West Carrollton, and Xenia.